breadboard-ai/breadboard/packages/breadboard-extension/README.md

 ### Secrets

 If you keep a `.env` file in your workspace it will be loaded by the runtime when a debugging session begins.
 It will be used for autofilling secrets wherever possible.

+## Usage - Graph Rendering

+You can also use the extension to render graphs while you edit the TypeScript.
+To do this from a TypeScript board description, press Cmd/Ctrl + Shift + P and choose "Breadboard: Render Board".
+As the TypeScript file is updated the board should re-render.

 ## Development